Monday, February 22, 2010

 B: “Zaten deliydim / Şimdi divaneyim” sums it up nicely.

-A: Well, it kind of runs out of reasons to exist after a minute.
+A: This runs out of reasons to exist after a minute.
 I’d forgotten how popular saxophones were in the early ’90s.
 Very not-Turkish.

 V: They can’t click in time, and the backing vocals are barely there, but they do their best to make something out of nothing.
-If I was Mr Aydos I wouldn’t be wearing shades that only served to emphasise the size of my ears.
+Magnificent ears on Mr Aydos, emphasised by the shades.

 10 Germany